Smart-Mapping/basemap.de-viewer/docs/configuration.md

 URL of the logo to be inserted into PDF print files.

-`printAttribution`: string

-Atttribution to be inserted in the PDF print files.

 `topPlusURL`: string

 GetMap request URL to TopPlusOpen WMS.
 Can be replaced by other WMS services for global map background.